-- Progression of Curve Surgery may be suggested if the curvature continues to worsen and the curve gets beyond 40 to 45 degrees to prevent problems that come with severe scoliosis.
+- Curve Surgery may be suggested if the curvature continues to worsen and the curve gets beyond 40 to 45 degrees to prevent problems that come with severe scoliosis.
 Surgery will usually be recommended for curves above 60 degrees, as the twisting of the torso can lead to serious lung and heart conditions.

 Adult Scoliosis Surgery

 For scoliosis patients whose curvature has increased and they are in pain, we may recommend surgery.
 To clarify, scoliosis deformity surgeries are serious and complex with multi-step procedures, and sometimes more than one surgery occurs — one performed from the front and one from the back.
 Typically, this can be done in one operation but in some cases two are necessary.
 In the event a patient needs surgery, our doctors sit down and explain the risks and benefits of the procedure, and expected outcomes.
 At Southwest Scoliosis Institute, we are with you every step of the way.

 When a patient requires surgery, your doctor can choose from a number of different procedures, usually, a spinal fusion procedure occurs.
 For instance, each case of scoliosis is somewhat different and may require a very specialized approach for optimal results.
 Normally, surgery will solve the problems brought on by scoliosis — not just to straighten the spine.
 The goals of most surgical procedures for adult scoliosis include: